 The New Argosy

-Argosy is a revival of the classic pulp format for the digital age, publishing low-cost, quality pulp fiction in ebook format.
+Argosy is a revival of the classic pulp format for the digital age, publishing low-cost, quality pulp fiction in e-book and chapbook formats.

 Argosy is a digital all-fiction publication of modern pulp, horror, fantasy and science fiction, as well as reprints of famous classics, updating the format of the Argosy for the modern day but remaining true to its roots.
 It is available on Kindle, Nook, Kobo, iPad and many other ereader devices through Smashwords and Amazon.